IRS Form 911 Instructions

 If you’re facing a significant tax matter, struggling with financial difficulties, or experiencing a significant hardship caused by tax problems, you may need some representation.
 One way of getting that help is to use IRS Form 911 to formally request Taxpayer Advocate assistance.

-This article will walk you through what you need to know about:
+This article will walk you through what you need to know about IRS Form 911, including:

-Let’s start with step by step guidance on completing Form 911.
+Let’s start with step by step guidance on how to complete IRS Form 911.

 How do I fill out Form 911?